-How Business Owners Can Segment Their Email Lists
+How Financial Advisors Can Segment Their Email Lists

 There’s no nice way around it: email marketing takes a lot of work.
 There are so many moving parts, and the smallest adjustments to one element can affect the rest.
 For beginners, email marketing is like a game of Jenga.
 You take greater and greater risks in the hopes of avoiding total collapse.
 But once you gain some skill, you can take more strategic actions without worrying about taking down your entire campaign.